louisechuayn/crypto-assessment/README.md

 ### Task One: Wallet Transactions

 This notebook analyses the transaction history of a specific Ethereum whale wallet.
 It uses the Etherscan API (token required) to fetch up to 10,000 transactions for the wallet.
-The data is then processed and visualized as a bi-directional weighted graph of the 20 most recent transactions, with wallets as nodes and transactions as arrows.
+The data is then processed and visualised as a bi-directional weighted graph of the 20 most recent transactions, with wallets as nodes and transactions as arrows.
 The thickness of the arrows is weighted by the transaction value.

 ### Task Two: Dogecoin Market Analysis

 This notebook analyses Dogecoin's market data, including price and volume.
 It fetches data from the CoinGecko API for a specific date range.
-The data is cleaned and visualized using a time series plot that displays both price and volume, with annotations for key events.
+The data is cleaned and visualised using a time series plot that displays both price and volume, with annotations for key events.

 ## Repository Structure
 ```